The Churches of Britain and Ireland

 St. Michael and All Angels.
 Three more views - 1, 2, 3.
 SU 0248 0122.
 All © Karel Kuča (2011).
 Link.
 Grade II* listed, wherein it's dated to 1893-5.
 The Methodist Church on Lonnen Road, as seen by Streetview in 2011.
 SU 0275 0122.
 Link.

-Corfe Mullen, St. Hubert. © June Norris.
-Link.
+Corfe Mullen, St. Hubert.
+SY 9767 9834. © June Norris.

-Dewlish, All Saints.
+, All Saints.
 Another view, and the interior.
 SY 7755 9818.
+All © Chris Kippin (2022).
 Link.
 Grade II* listed.
 For listed monuments in the churchyard, see here.
 The former Wesleyan Methodist Chapel on Middle Street.
-It pre-dates a map of 1887.
-SY 7768 9836.
-All © Chris Kippin (2022).
+It pre-dates a map of 1887 - according to this source it was re-built in 1859, a fire having destroyed its 1843 predecessor.
+SY 7768 9836. © Chris Kippin (2022).

 Dorchester.

-Dottery, Church of St. Saviour (CoE, 1882) on Pymore Lane.
-This is the last tin tabernacle in regular use in Dorset.
-SY 458 951. © Richard Roberts (2016).
+Dottery, St. Saviour (CoE, 1882) on Pymore Lane.
+Richard advises that this is the last tin tabernacle in regular use in Dorset.
+SY 4582 9517. © Richard Roberts (2016).
 Link.

-Durweston, St. Nicholas. © June Norris.
+Durweston, St. Nicholas.
+ST 8587 0852. © June Norris.
 Another view, © Roger Hopkins.
 Link.
 The former Primitive Methodist Chapel.
-ST 859 087.
+It pre-dates a map of 1901, though possibly the same building (unlabelled) is marked on a map of 1887.
+ST 8591 0870.

 East Orchard

 , the former St. Thomas of 1859, and its interior.
 It's currently undergoing conversion to residential use.
-A news story from 20023 says it had been closed since 2018.
+A news story from 2023 says it had been closed since 2018.
 ST 8334 1793.
 Both © Chris Kippin (2024).
 Grade II listed.
+Less than half a mile south is a former Primitive Methodist Chapel, at ST 8313 1750.
+It was seen by Streetview in 2009 - it has a date-stone, but it's unreadable.
+Old maps show it to have been built between 1886 and 1900.
+Link.

 East Stour

 , Christ Church.
 The interior and the font.
 ST 7987 2284.
 All © Chris Kippin (2024).
 Link.
 Grade II listed, wherein it's dated to 1842, and the font is said to be of the 12th century.
 The history page says that it stands near the site of a medieval predecessor (there is an illustration of it), demolished in 1839.
-I haven't been able to establish with any certainty exactly where it stood.
+I haven't been able to establish with certainty exactly where it stood.
 Older O.S. maps show Baptist and Methodist chapels in the village.
 The Methodist (originally Wesleyan) is on Back Street at ST 8039 2348.
 It survives, and was seen by Streetview in 2023.
 The Baptist Chapel stood at ST 8020 2333, also on Back Street.
 Its site was seen by Streetview in 2021 - could the low brick wall be from the chapel?

 Easton - see Portland.

 Eype, St. Peter (1863-5) on Mount Lane.
-SY 451 917. © Richard Roberts (2016).
+SY 4512 9178. © Richard Roberts (2016).
+Link.

 Fontmell Magna, St. Andrew.
 ST 8654 1699. © June Norris.
 Another view, interior view, and the St. George window.
 All © Roger Hopkins.
 An old postcard view, from